irudayambics/works/PRPs/01-todo-crud-operations.md

 **dueAt**
 - Optional UTC ISO string.
-- When provided, convert from Singapore-local input via timezone helpers and ensure future or same-day completion window.
+- When provided, convert from Singapore-local input via timezone helpers and ensure it is at least one minute later than `nowSg()` (Singapore time).
-- Error: "Due date must be in the future" (`E_VALIDATION`).
+- Error: "Due date must be at least 1 minute in the future" (`E_VALIDATION`).

 **completed**
 - Optional boolean; `true` sets `completed = 1`, `false` sets `0`.